Arcadia Valley – The Perfect Camping Destination

-The area known as the Arcadia Valley, 80 miles south of St. Louis, offers travelers some of the most scenic and diverse landscape in Missouri.
-From spring-fed rivers rushing through lush valleys to mountain trails through the wilderness, outcroppings of granite 1.5 billion year old to historic Civil War sites, and bustling campgrounds to peaceful bed and breakfast inns.
+The area known as the Arcadia Valley, 80 miles south of St. Louis, offers travelers some of the most scenic and diverse landscape in Missouri for a relaxing getaway.
+You'll find spring-fed rivers rushing through lush valleys; mountain trails through the wilderness; outcroppings of granite 1.5 billion year old; historic Civil War sites; bustling campgrounds; and peaceful bed and breakfast inns.
 The Arcadia Valley is a great area for a day trip, a relaxing weekend and a summer vacation.

-- Johnson’s Shut-Ins State Park is a very popular for swimming, camping and hiking.
+- Johnson’s Shut-Ins State Park, 15 minutes north of Lesterville, is a very popular for swimming, camping and hiking.
 The “Shut-Ins” were formed over millions of years, by the cascading waters of the Black River.
 There are equestrian camping areas and horseback trails within the park.

 - The Immanuel Evangelical Lutheran Church in Pilot Knob, was built in 1862.
 It was used as a Union hospital during the Battle of Pilot Knob.
 It contains the original pews and bell.